Ai-assistant-Team/S.M.I.T.Y_Repo/funFactsScript/README.txt

 ---------- <05/05/2021> ----------
-<funFacts.py> : <This script imports a random fun fact generator library, runs the list with fun facts, generates a fun fact and then prints it.
-Subsequently, asks the user if we wants another fun fact and repeats the procedure until the answer is negative.>
+<funFacts.py> : <This script imports a random fun fact generator library, runs the list with fun facts, generates one and then prints it.